 - Optionally, click Jobs to monitor the job status.

 - Once the web layer has been successfully published, click the Manage the web layer link to manage the web feature layer through your portal.

-Note:If you selected Reference registered data, click the Manage the web layer link to go to the map image layer.
+Note:If you shared a web feature layer that references registered data, click the Manage the web layer link to go to the map image layer.

 Considerations when sharing to older portals

 Although web feature layers can be shared to any portal, not all functionality is supported when sharing to each version of ArcGIS Enterprise and Portal for ArcGIS.
 Listed below are limitations when sharing to older versions.